popphp/docs/getting_started/routing.rst

         echo 'Hello World';
     });

-In the above example, a CLI command of ``hello`` will execute the closure as the controller and echo ``Hello World`` out to the console.
+In the above example, a CLI command of ``./app hello`` will execute the closure as the controller and echo ``Hello World`` out to the console.

-Of course, an controller object can be, and usually is, an instance of a class instead of a closure for more control over what happens for each route:
+A controller object can be, and usually is, an instance of a class instead of a closure for more control over what happens for each route:

 .. code-block:: php